FIELD NOTE · May 4, 2026 · 11 min read

 From reporting cadence to operational cadence

 Most enterprise analytics runs on a reporting cadence: weekly, monthly, quarterly.
 The decisions that move the business run on an operational cadence: hourly, daily, real-time.
-Closing that gap is one of the highest-impact shifts an analytics team can make.
+Closing that gap is one of the highest-impact shifts an analytics team can make — it’s the same problem as decision latency in large organizations, where the fix is to shorten the path from signal to owner instead of adding another dashboard to the pile.
 A monthly churn report is interesting.
 A daily list of at-risk customers routed to the assigned account manager is operational.

 From insight ownership to outcome ownership